 Pinch of Sea Salt – I use Maldon

-- Line a large baking tray with baking parchment.
+- First of all, line a large baking tray with baking parchment.

 - Place the sausage meat in a bowl with the red onion marmalade.

-- Using a clean hand smoosh the mixture together, through your fingers, until it is fully combined.
+- Using clean hands smoosh the mixture together, through your fingers, until it is fully combined (a tack I particularly enjoy)!
 Set to one side and wash your hands.

 - On a clean work top unwrap the pastry sheet.